 - olive oil

 Comfort food in a casserole is another name for this Healthy Chicken Wild Rice Casserole.
-This a quick and easy dish to throw together that you can double the recipe for too.
-Prep a double batch during the third trimester and enjoy half then, then save the rest for when you’re craving comfort and nourishment in the postpartum period.
+This is a quick and easy dish to throw together, and you can double the recipe, too.
+Prep a double batch during the third trimester and freeze half for later.
+The chicken, wild rice, and squash provide protein, fiber, and complex carbohydrates that can help support recovery and energy after birth.

 Ingredients